11 Must-See Tourist Attractions to Check Out While Exploring Singapore’s Chinatown

 You didn’t think I’d leave you hanging with just one food recommendation in Singapore’s Chinatown, did you?
 After you’ve indulged at Chinatown’s mainstay hawker centre, let’s get local.
 Head a few blocks north to discover the Hong Lim Market & Food Centre.

-The popular food centre is tucked away from the main tourist avenues of Chinatown.
-It’s located off of Upper Hokkien south of the stunning PARKROYAL on Pickering hotel.
+I found this popular food centre tucked away from the main tourist avenues of Chinatown.
+It’s located off Upper Hokien Street, south of the stunning PARKROYAL on Pickering hotel.

-The Hong Lim Market & Food Centre is a two-floor celebration of all the best Singaporean food.
-It’s bound to send your tastebuds into a frenzy.
+As I quickly discovered, the Hong Lim Market & Food Centre is a two-floor celebration of all the tastiest Singaporean food.
+And after my first few food experiences here, I don’t think it will ever fail to put your taste buds into a frenzy.

 Hong Lim Market & Food Centre

-Despite its lack of name recognition and off-beat location, the Hong Lim Market & Food Centre shines.
-It’s home to some of the tastiest food stalls in Singapore.
-There are even a couple brilliant Michelin-starred choices here!
+Despite the lack of name recognition and offbeat location, the Hong Lim Market & Food Centre shines.
+After visiting more central Singapore hawker centres than I could count, I’d say this one has some of the tastiest food stalls I’ve tried in Singapore.
+I even noticed a couple of brilliant Michelin-starred choices here!

-Be sure to ramble over to Ah Heng Curry (#02-57/58) and Famous Sungei Road Trishaw Laksa (#02-66) to taste their signature dishes.
-If you’ve got cravings for a little spice, these dishes will sit among your best memories in Singapore!
+If you’ve got cravings for a bit of spice, I promise that these dishes will sit among your most cherished good memories in Singapore!

 Feel the culinary buzz at Chinatown Food Street

 Okay, maybe just two Chinatown food recommendations would do.
-But, hey, this is Singapore, so here’s one more…
+But, hey, this is Singapore, so let me give you one more…

 If you’re wandering around the area, you’re bound to stumble upon Chinatown Food Street.
-(It’s officially known as Smith Street, but you’ll soon discover: its moniker is more fitting!)
+(It’s officially known as Smith Street, but as I quickly discovered, its moniker is more fitting!)

 This pedestrianized street stretches between New Bridge Road and South Bridge Road.
-And the street truly lives up to the name.
-It plays host to a multitude of restaurants, bars, and food stalls.
+And I think this street truly lives up to the name.
+Walking along Chinatown Food Street for the first time, I was overwhelmed by the multitude of restaurants, bars, and food stalls.

 Chinatown Food Street

-Prices along Chinatown Food Street are more expensive than at nearby hawker centres.
-The atmosphere, though, is well worth taking in.
+One thing I immediately noticed is that prices along Chinatown Food Street are more expensive than at nearby hawker centres.
+In my opinion, though, the atmosphere is well worth taking in.

-The street is lined with beautiful restored Chinese shophouses hiding restaurants.
+Like other streets in the area, Smith Street is lined with beautiful restored Chinese shophouses hiding restaurants.
 The dining areas pour onto the street, protected under canopies.
-There’s even a cooling system here to suck out the humidity and keep you cool.

-Mixed with the soft lamp light and neon signs, Chinatown Food Street delivers a lovely scene.
-It’s a fantastic place to enjoy some food and drinks to unwind after a day of sightseeing in Singapore.
+Mixed with its soft lamp light and neon signs, Chinatown Food Street delivers one of the loveliest scenes in the area.
+In my experience, it’s a fantastic place to enjoy some food and drinks to unwind after a day of sightseeing in Singapore.

 Explore Chinatown’s Muslim culture at Masjid Jamae